 Before the operation

 Your doctor will talk things through with you so that you fully understand what’s involved.
-Losing a limb can feel very scary and you might want to talk to a specialist nurse or a counsellor about your feelings.
-It might also help to talk to someone who has had an amputation - your nurse or doctor can arrange this.
+Losing a limb can feel very scary and it might help to talk to your specialist nurse, keyworker or a counsellor about your feelings.
+It might also help to talk to someone who’s had an amputation - your nurse or doctor can arrange this.
 It's really important to get support at this tough time.

 After the operation

 You’ll have bandages or a plaster cast on the area that’s been operated on.
-There’ll be a tube (called a drain) coming from the wound to remove any excess fluid that builds up.
-The drain is usually taken out by a nurse on the ward after 3-4 days.
+There’ll be a tube, called a drain, coming from the wound.
+This stops fluid building up..
+A nurse will usually take it out after 3-4 days.
 You’ll also have a drip to give you fluid into a vein in your arm until you feel like eating and drinking again.

 You’ll probably feel a bit sore after your op, especially for the first 2-4 days, but you'll be given strong painkillers to help with this.
 It’s important to tell the nurses if you need extra pain relief.
-You may have pain that feels as if it’s coming from the part of the limb that’s been removed.
+As time goes on you’ll need fewer painkillers and will start to feel a lot more comfortable.
+You may have pain that feels like it’s coming from the part of the limb that’s been removed.
 This is known as ‘phantom pain’.
 Let your doctor or nurse know if you have this - there are medicines that can help ease it or take it away.
 It usually gets better and goes away in time.